jimniels/blog/src/client/posts/2020-01-27-switching-from-react-to-js-for-templating.md

 }
 ```

 You can see in my `return` statement I am using [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) which are native to JavaScript.
+No more need for Babel because it’s not JSX.
+It really is Just JavaScript™.

 You probably noticed there are a couple differences in the interpolation syntax of the template.
 What’s cool, though, is that you can make this syntax much more similar to JSX if you want to (by using short-circuit operators and the like).
 To do so, you use a tagged template literal like so: